enhancing education

 Key Findings

-It was observed that the communication and teaching that takes place in the classroom is largely a one way process.
-The information flow is unidirectional, from the teacher to the student.
-The classroom, as a space, does not provide much scope to facilitate interaction within the students and the teacher.
-The system demands that the content of the class be strictly limited to the curriculum prescribed books.
+I observed that the communication, instruction and teaching taking place in the classroom are largely one way processes.
+The information flow is unidirectional, from the teacher to the student, with low opportunities for collaborative dialogue.
+The classroom, as a space, does not provide much scope to facilitate interaction between the students and the teacher.
+The educational system demands that the content of the class be strictly limited to the curriculum prescribed books.

 Mapping the learning process